-This collection of free, authoritative source information about the history, politics, geography, and culture of the states of Alabama, Alaska, Arkansas, Connecticut, Georgia, Louisiana, Maryland, Nevada, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia and the territories of Puerto Rico and Guam; updated regularly to ensure that they are accurate and accessible.
-The editors are continually adding new entries, photographs, and maps so check back frequently to see what's new.
+This collection of free, authoritative source information about the history, politics, geography, and culture of the states of Alabama, Alaska, Arkansas, Connecticut, Georgia, The Great Plains states, Louisiana, Massachusetts, Maryland, Minnesota, Nebraska, Nevada, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington State and West Virginia and the territories of Puerto Rico and Guam; updated regularly to ensure that they are accurate and accessible.

 In 1899 and 1900, Secretary of State John Hay issued what became known as the Open Door Notes to foreign powers involved in China.
 Secretary Hay called on those powers to respect the rights of each other, to agree to an open market and equal trading opportunities for merchants of all nationalities, and to respect the territorial and administrative integrity of China.

 The treaty of peace ending the Spanish-American War resulted in the United States obtaining the Philippine Islands from Spain.
 Despite intense political opposition to the acquisition of the islands, the U.S. Senate ratified the treaty.
 The political impact of anti-imperialist arguments, the difficult experience of suppressing native Filipino resistance, and the lack of attractive opportunities for further territorial expansion, all effectively stalled the American imperialist/expansionist movement.

 "Columbia's Easter Bonnet."
 1901 Puck magazine cover celebrating America's new-found confidence as a budding world power

 Credit: 6 April 1901.
 "Columbia's Easter bonnet / Ehrhart after sketch by Dalrymple.
 Courtesy of Wikipedia.